 So, should you continue to use flea prevention products during the winter months?
 In this climate, absolutely!
 Fleas will continue to develop even during the winter months.
 They will lie in wait in their environment (our houses unfortunately for example) until conditions improve.
 The fact that you don't notice any fleas on your pet does not necessarily mean there are no fleas in your environment.
 Those you do see only represent a small percentage that are actually in your area.
 Remember that it is much easier to prevent flea infestation than to have to work to eliminate them from your pet and your home.

 Fleas and ticks can also make your pets sick.
 When fleas feed, they inject saliva into the skin of our pets which can cause an allergy.
 Our pets will bite and scratch often with resultant hair loss or sores on skin.
 Even worse is the fleas when infestation is severe can cause anemia and subsequent death due to loss of blood in the pet.
-Ticks can also cause diseases in our pet.
-Lyme Disease, Rocky Mountain Spotted Fever and ehrlichiosis are tick borne diseases.
+Ticks can also cause diseases in your pet.
+Lyme Disease, Rocky Mountain Spotted Fever and Ehrlichiosis are all examples of tick borne diseases.

 We have many options to choose from when it comes to flea and tick control for your pet.
-The newest products are always released thru the veterinarian so you can be assured that you are getting the newest products on the market.
+The newest products are always released through the veterinarian so you can be assured that you are getting the newest products on the market.
 Please contact your veterinarian and ask about what is best for you and your pet.
-We also have many specials that are good thruout the year to help make it more affordable for you.
+We also have many specials and rebates that are not available when products are bought over-the-counter (from the pet store or online) to help make it more affordable for you.
 We will stand behind the products so if you do have issues with any of the products we will work with you to find the best fit for your pet.